sonertari/TestProxy/README.md

 This test becomes successful if both of these commands succeed, but it fails if either of the commands fails or the received payload does not match the expected payload of the `recv` command.
-Such tests may contain assertions too, see the sample tests under the `examples` folder in the sources for such assertions.
+Such tests may contain assertions too.
+See the sample tests under the `examples` folder in the sources to learn more about possible assertions.

 Such tests can be saved in a JSON file to form a test set.
 The protocol and test ends of the test set are configured in the beginning of the file.
 The test set can be executed using multiple configuration.
-For example, the following test set specifies two configuration, which means that the tests in the test set will be executed twice for each configuration.
+For example, the following test set specifies two configuration, which means that the tests in the test set will be executed twice, once for each configuration.
 Note that the first configuration is for TCP and the second is for SSL tests, and that the client and the server ports are different in each configuration.
-The proxy under test should have been configured to accept connections on those client ports and to forward packets to those server ports.
+The proxy server under test should have been configured to accept connections on those client ports and to forward packets to those server ports.

 ```
 "comment": "Tests for HTTP request/response",